Note: this post has been updated in September 2020

 Food is supposed to nourish not kill the body.
 This is a transformation of humanity.
 People are literally dying for nutrition.
 This is not a onetime thing, we need our Essential Nutrients and Minerals daily and the best way to get them is adhering to a plant-strong diet!

-In this diet, you will consume rice as your daily staple along with noodles, millet, bread, whole grain, and corn.
-Seeds, nuts, legumes, vegetables, vegetable oils, and fruits are also consumed on a regular basis.
-Shellfish, fish, poultry, and eggs can be eaten every day.
+In this diet, you will consume rice as your daily staple along with noodles, millet, breads, whole grain and corn.
+Seeds, nuts, legumes, vegetables, vegetable oils and fruits are also consumed on a regular basis.
+Shellfish, fish, poultry and eggs can be eaten every day.

 Any desserts or anything sweet can be enjoyed once a week, while red meat can be eaten once a month.

-Vegetable fats comprise 43% of your daily intake and come from food sources such as avocado, nuts, olive oil, and coconut oil.
+Vegetable fats comprise of 43% of your daily intake, and come from food sources such as avocado, nuts, olive oil and coconut oil.

 This diet is more than just eating plant-based foods.
 It promotes balance and a holistic lifestyle.
 There are lots of do’s and don’ts in this diet and some macrobiotic dieters even go further than just following diet guidelines.
 Some do not even use electricity; therefore, they do not have an electric stove or fridge.